-In order to obtain a range of community input that reflected the broad economic and demographic spectrums of the Cjounty in the absence of in-person workshops, City staff and the consultant team disseminated a detailed housing needs survey to individuals, community organizations, County departments, and public agencies to gain a deeper understanding of resident housing needs.
+In order to obtain a range of community input that reflected the broad economic and demographic spectrums of the City in the absence of in-person workshops, City staff and the consultant team disseminated a detailed housing needs survey to individuals, community organizations, County departments, and public agencies to gain a deeper understanding of resident housing needs.
 The survey consisted of 18 questions designed to better understand the housing needs and priorities for Lakeport and was available in English and Spanish.
 The housing needs survey was advertised via a mailer as part of the April utility bill, the City website, the Police Department's facebook page, and Lake County Health and Human Service's housing page on their website.
 An introduction to the survey and links to the survey in English and Spanish were also emailed to approximately 40 stakeholders, including public agency representatives, real estate professionals, service providers, and housing developers.
 This group of stakeholders was asked to post the survey on their social media pages and to disseminate the survey among their clients and residents in order to increase opportunities for participation, particularly among the lower income and special needs populations that are served by multiple service providers that were contacted.

-To date, 44 survey responses have been received and the full survey results are provided in Appendix B. A second set of emails has been sent out to the stakeholders as well as follow-up posts on social media pages to remind people to participate; the invitations to take the survey have been posted to the City's website in April and May 2020.
+In total, 46 survey responses were received and the full survey results are provided in Appendix B. A second set of emails has been sent out to the stakeholders as well as follow-up posts on social media pages to remind people to participate; the invitations to take the survey have been posted to the City's website in April and May 2020.
 The following information summarizes survey results to date.
 It should be noted that any personal identification information has been omitted from the survey results in Appendix B.

-The majority of respondents (52%) live and work in Lakeport, another 20% live in Lakeport and are retired or do not work, 18% live in Lakeport but work elsewhere, and 7% work in Lakeport and live elsewhere.
+The majority of respondents (52%) live and work in Lakeport, another 20% live in Lakeport and are retired or do not work, 17% live in Lakeport but work elsewhere, and 7% work in Lakeport and live elsewhere.

-Approximately 66% of respondents have lived in Lakeport for more than 10 years while 21% have lived in the City for less than 5 years.
-The most common reasons residents gave for living in Lakeport included (respondents could choose multiple answers): proximity to job/work (39%), local recreational amenities and scenery (39%), proximity to family and/or friends (32%), affordability (32%), and safety of neighborhood (26%).
-57% of respondents own their home while 35% rent, 3% currently live with another household (neither own nor rent), and 5% indicated that they are homeless.
+Approximately 67% of respondents have lived in Lakeport for more than 10 years while 21% have lived in the City for less than 5 years.
+The most common reasons residents gave for living in Lakeport included (respondents could choose multiple answers): proximity to job/work (41%), local recreational amenities and scenery (41%), proximity to family and/or friends (31%), affordability (31%), and safety of neighborhood (26%).
+55% of respondents own their home while 34% rent, 5% currently live with another household (neither own nor rent), and 5% indicated that they are homeless.

-Respondents indicating that they wish to own a home in Lakeport but do not currently own one identified the following reasons (respondents could choose multiple answers) for not owning a home: cannot find a home within their target price range (65%), not having the financial resources for an adequate down payment (65%), and cannot find a home that suits their living needs (35%).
+Respondents indicating that they wish to own a home in Lakeport but do not currently own one identified the following reasons (respondents could choose multiple answers) for not owning a home: cannot find a home within their target price range (67%), not having the financial resources for an adequate down payment (62%), not having the financial resources for the monthly mortgage payment (38%), and cannot find a home that suits their living needs (35%).